rails/rails-html-sanitizer/README.md

-# Rails Html Sanitizers
+# Rails HTML Sanitizers

 In Rails 4.2 and above this gem will be responsible for sanitizing HTML fragments in Rails applications, i.e. in the `sanitize`, `sanitize_css`, `strip_tags` and `strip_links` methods.

-Rails Html Sanitizer is only intended to be used with Rails applications.
+Rails HTML Sanitizer is only intended to be used with Rails applications.
 If you need similar functionality in non Rails apps consider using [Loofah](https://github.com/flavorjones/loofah) directly (that's what handles sanitization under the hood).

-## Installation

-Add this line to your application's Gemfile:

-    gem 'rails-html-sanitizer'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install rails-html-sanitizer

 ## Usage

 ### A note on HTML entities

-__Rails::HTML sanitizers are intended to be used by the view layer, at page-render time.
+__Rails HTML sanitizers are intended to be used by the view layer, at page-render time.
 They are *not* intended to sanitize persisted strings that will sanitized *again* at page-render time.__

 Proper HTML sanitization will replace some characters with HTML entities.
 For example, `<` will be replaced with `&lt;` to ensure that the markup is well-formed.